 This would be perfect for a party, you can keep it warm in a slow cooker and guests can serve themselves.
 You can set up a hot dog bar with a variety of toppings like shredded cheddar cheese, pickle relish and chopped white onions- perfect for summer cookouts.

 There are a ton of spices in this, which makes it unique and more of a “New York Style” hot dog chili.
 Even though there are small amounts of ingredients it is essential to add them all to get the right flavor.
 We love this especially over grilled hot dogs, but cook your hot dogs however you wish, still delicious.

-Hot Dog Chili Ingredients
+Hot Dog Chili Recipe ingredients

 - Ground beef – I prefer to use a lean ground beef for this hot dog chili.

 - Onion – A sweet onion adds the perfect flavor, and complements all of the other spices nicely.
 Make sure it is finely chopped.

 - Seasonings – To season this hot dog chili, we are using a blend of chili powder, ground mustard powder, onion powder, garlic powder, allspice, nutmeg, garlic salt, cumin, celery salt and cinnamon.

 - Ketchup – Ketchup has a sweet tomato flavor that takes this hot dog sauce to the next level.

 - Tomato sauce – Some recipes use tomato paste, but I prefer to use sauce.
 I like that it’s thinner.